bob-Github-2020/TG_Rate_95CI/README.md

 Last updated: 1-27-2023, by Guoquan (Bob) Wang.

+Calculating the MSL rate and its 95%CI.
+Please read the main routine "Main_cal_TG_Rate_95CI.py" for using the Python module, "TG_Rate_95CI.py".
 The detailed methodology for calculating the 95%CI is adressed in:

 Wang, G. (2023).
 A methodoly for calculating the 95% confidence interval of the mean sea-level rate derived from tide gauge data, submitted xxx (02/03/2023)